|Hotels & hostels|

 Pictures Las Ramblas Barcelona

-Barcelona's most famous walking street is called "La Rambla" but it is often called "Las Ramblas."
+Barcelona's most famous pedestrian street is called "La Rambla."
+It is also often called "Las Ramblas."
 This is because La Rambla is actually six streets or six rambla sections which each have a different name.

 > Read about Las Ramblas street in Barcelona

 Each of the six streets of Las Ramblas has its own name and character.
 The names of the different parts of La Rambla are La Rambla de Canaletes, La Rambla dels Estudis, La Rambla de les Flors, La Rambla dels Caputxins, La Rambla de Santa Mònica and Rambla de Mar.

 Autumn view of La Rambla.
 La Rambla starts at Barcelona's central square Plaza Catalunya and ends at the marina in Barcelona harbour which is called Port Vell.